-Under laws that prohibit gender identity discrimination, employers may not single out employees who are transgender or gender nonconforming for differential treatment.
+Under federal law, employers may not single out employees who are transgender or gender nonconforming for differential treatment.
 For example, an employer may not refuse to hire someone who is undergoing a gender transition, refuse to promote someone who uses a different gender and name than he or she was assigned at birth, refuse to step in if coworkers are harassing an employee for being transgender, or fire someone who begins dressing and grooming in a style that doesn’t conform to his or her perceived gender.

-If you are currently transitioning your gender, or have recently transitioned and are facing questions about your gender, you might face gender identity discrimination.
-If gender identity discrimination is illegal in your area, the following rules apply:
+If you are currently transitioning your gender, or have recently transitioned and are facing questions about your gender, you might be subject to gender identity discrimination.
+Here are a few of the issues you might face.

 You can find great resources on your legal right—and practical matters to consider when transitioning—at the website of the Transgender Law Center.

 If you believe you are being discriminated against because of your gender identity, you should talk to an experienced employment lawyer who is familiar with transgender issues.
-You may work in a state or local area that explicitly prohibits gender identity discrimination, or you might be covered by laws prohibiting sex discrimination or sexual orientation discrimination.
-Either way, a lawyer can help you assess your legal rights, evaluate the strength of your claims, and decide on the best strategy for moving forward.
+A lawyer can help you assess your legal rights, evaluate the strength of your claims, and decide on the best strategy for moving forward.

 Updated June 30, 2020